Oedipus Rex (1967 film): Comparisons to source material

-Pre-production
+Filming locations

-Pasolini began scouting locations in Romania for his film.
+Pasolini originally began scouting locations in Romania for his film.
 He wanted a rugged, stark landscape that would resemble Greece.
 However he found Romania to be a modern industrialized country, where old wooden villages were a rarity.
 He was dismayed that he would have to choose a different location.
 He settled on Morocco, a land filled with mountains and desert which bears little resemblance to Greece.
 However it would suit the needs of his film.